-Turpan (aka “Turfan” or 吐鲁番) is my favorite city to travel in Xinjiang.
-In my opinion, Turpan travel is the perfect combination of Silk Road history, Uyghur culture, great food, scenic beauty and convenience.
+Turpan (aka “Turfan” or 吐鲁番) is my favorite city to travel in Xinjiang in part because there are some great places to see in Turpan.
+In my opinion, traveling to Turpan is the perfect combination of Silk Road history, Uyghur culture, great food, scenic beauty and convenience.

-Thanks to the new high speed train in Xinjiang, Turpan can be a simple day trip for travelers but I usually advise people to budget at least 2-3 days of their itinerary for the area.
+Thanks to the high speed train in Xinjiang, Turpan can be a simple day trip for travelers, but I usually advise people to budget at least 2-3 days of their travel itinerary for the area.
 I believe that what’s worth seeing takes a little time.

 For those who have extra time or who happen to be in Turpan on a Friday, I’ve added two “bonus recommendations” at the end of this list that I think will make your visit to Turpan even more special – they are also two places you won’t find many (if any) foreign tourists!

-As you can see, I’m enjoying the use of my drone around Xinjiang!
-It provides a new perspective on many of the areas that I’ve only ever seen from the ground.
+As you can see, I’ve enjoyed flying a drone around China!
+It provides a new perspective on many of the areas around Xinjiang that I’ve only ever seen from the ground.

-Once the sun goes down in Turpan, which during the summer can be pretty late (9-10pm Beijing time), the Turpan night life starts to come alive.
+Once the sun sets and the temperature starts to fall in Turpan, which during the summer can be pretty late (9-10pm Beijing time), the Turpan night life comes alive.

 The cool of the evening provides the perfect excuse for family and friends to gather outside, chat about the day and eat a late dinner.

-If you’re lucky, you might even run into an area where locals have gathered to dance and since into the late hours of the night.
+If you’re lucky, you might even run into an area where locals have gathered to dance and sing together.
 They’re not used to travelers joining in with them but in most cases they’re more than happy to have you participate!

 Throughout all of China, Turpan is primarily known for two things: grapes and raisins.
 For centuries these two products have been shipped all over the country and are prized for their distinct flavors.